Five Digital Trends That Will Stick Around For 2019

 There is currently no ad service within the IGTV app yet, although the brand has indicated that this will be a likely development as the app gains momentum.
 In the meantime, brands can have a presence on the app simply through content creation.
 As users become more resistant to traditional advertising, they are increasingly expecting engaging, relevant content from the brands they follow; IGTV being the newest platform for brands to experiment with long form content.

-If you’d like to learn more about content creation or how we can connect your brand to your target market, contact us at [email protected].
+If you’d like to learn more about content creation or how we can connect your brand to your target market, contact us at info@staging.project-progress.net.

 The Latest Instagram Algorithm Changes